NICHD-BSPC/intro-rnaseq-hpc/lessons/07_qc_fastqc_assessment.md

 ## Summary

-As our report only represents a subset of reads for `Mov10_oe_1.subset.fq`, which can skew the QC results.
-We encourage you to look at the [report for the full set of reads](../fastqc/Mov10oe_1-fastqc_report.html), and note how the QC results differ when using the entire dataset.

 If the quality of the raw data is acceptable, we can move on to the next step and quantify gene expression.
 Note that the quantification tools we use are able to account for some of the quality issues that you may encounter like adapter contamination, vector contamination and low-quality bases at the ends of reads.
 It is not necessary (any more) to perform a trimming step prior to quantification.

+## Assignment

+1. As our report only represents a subset of reads for the `Mov10_oe_1` sample, it may be skewed.
+To figure this out, pull up both the Mov10_oe_1.fq and Mov10_oe_1.subset.fq FASTQC reports and compare: In a file called `fastqc_interpretation.txt` in your `/results/fastqc` briefly describe three differences (bullet points are fine) between the two reports.
+2. Similarly, open the report you generated for the `Mov10_oe_2` sample, and write a sentence or two about any differences you observe between this sample and `Mov10_oe_1`.
+Do you see any differences despite these being from the same treatment group?

+**Please message your instructor when you are ready for me to check this file out!**

 ------------------------------------------------------------------------